 Knowing your potential market can help you estimate how much money to spend on advertising and other marketing expenses when entering a new one.
 It also allows for more efficient resource allocation, providing insight into which areas of the market are underserved or overserved.

 Calculating market potential is a challenging endeavor that necessitates expert knowledge of both the sector and product characteristics.
-Other elements may also need to be taken into account, such as production costs or competitors.
+Other elements may also need to be taken into account, such as production costs or market competitors.

 Calculating your potential market is a complex task that’s best left to a professional.
 Doing so ensures you maximize your investment and unlock all of your startup’s potential.